PromoDubizMain/SL-Radio-live/README.md

 ## Deployment

-This application is configured for easy deployment with Firebase App Hosting.
+This application is configured for easy deployment with Firebase Hosting.

 1.  **Install the Firebase CLI:**
     ```bash